Government of Oklahoma: Towns

 In Oklahoma, a town governed by a board of trustees is the simplest government type in Oklahoma.
 The board is composed of three or five members, each representing a ward, and elected at large by the town.
 The board exercises both executive and legislative functions.
 The trustees elect from among themselves a president of the board, who presides over the board and serves as mayor of the town.
-The mayor is the head of state for the town and, depending on his or her duties, may serve as the head of government of the town.
+The mayor is the head of state for the town and, depending on their duties, may serve as the head of government of the town.
 The judicial branch is known as the municipal court, which is a court of no-record in Oklahoma's judicial system.

 The town board of trustees appoints and removes town officers and employees as provided by law or ordinance, maintains the public peace and order, enacts municipal legislation and punishment for its violation, raises revenue, makes appropriations, manages the fiscal affairs of the town, inspects the books and accounts maintained by the town treasurer, investigates municipal affairs, creates and abolishes divisions of the town government, and grants pardons for violation of municipal ordinances.

 A major responsibility of a town is the construction and maintenance of streets, parks, and sewers for the town to use as well as maintaining public peace.
 Within each town are three major officials, either elected by the town as a whole or appointed by the board: